INTRODUCTION

 The reason that our hypothesis is contrary to the results of our research is that whether or not family medicine is designated in a clinic's name, it did not affect the patient's assessment of the quality of that clinic's primary care.
 Rather, a family physician's relationship with his/her patients and their own competence in the practice of primary care strongly affected a patient's assessment of that clinic.

-Meanwhile, the group of patients that recognized the visited clinic as that of a board-certified family medicine specialist assessed the quality of primary care to be higher than the group that did not so recognize the visited clinic.
-Baek et al.13) reported that patients who had visited a private physician rated the quality of primary care to be higher than those who had not.
+13) reported that patients who had visited a private physician rated the quality of primary care to be higher than those who had not.
 Consistent with this, the present research found that patients' recognition of the practicing physician as a family medicine specialist, as well as the family physician's responsible role as a private physician, were important factors affecting patients' assessment of primary care, and that the clinic title was relatively unimportant.

 Designating a clinic as family medicine has served, since family medicine's very beginnings, to establish and emphasize its specialty.
-Such a designation is meant to differentiate the practicing family physician from other specialists; that is, it indicates that the practicing physician considers the family as a unit of care and, as such, evaluates a patient's biomedical situation as it relates to his/her family, managing it in such a way as to emphasize family-centered care.14)
+Such a designation is meant to differentiate the practicing family physician from other specialists; that is, it indicates that the practicing physician considers the family as a unit of care and, as such, evaluates a patient's biomedical situation as it relates to his/her family, managing it in such a way as to emphasize family-centered care.

 However, it should be recognized that what is more important than the assertion of the family medicine specialist's accreditation, is the competence and capacity of the family physician to implement primary care effectively.
 In most family medicine residency programs, residents complete a 2–3 months' rotation period in the department of family medicine every year, during which time they gain experience in the implementation of family-centered healthcare as a private family physician in real practice.
 Thanks to this education, family physicians' future real practice in their respective communities can be in accord with the name of their specialty; indeed, it is possible that designating their clinics as family medicine will come to fully reflect their identity as family physicians and competent primary-care practitioners.